lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ### fetchResults()

-fetchResults() will parse the inference results saving in the "Results" variable.
+fetchResults() will parse the inference results saving them in the "Results" variable.

-1. Declare a structure and vector in the main class to store the information that fetchResults() will retrieve.
+1. A structure and vector are declared in the main class to store the information that fetchResults() will retrieve.

 ```cpp
    struct Attributes { std::string type; std::string color;};